 Overview: Curious about the efficacy of no-code product development tools, I cofounded and growth-hacked ApplyAll.com: a product that helps job seekers land interviews.

 Skills: Project Manager + Research + Design Futures

 I’ve been extremely curious about the recently growing wave of “no-code” product developers.
 One of my superpowers is building prototypes and getting them in front of users so I can create tools in a “lean” way, and no-code would seem like the perfect opportunity to take this a step further.
 I come from a coding background, but through work experience, I’ve realized that building full-stack solutions are time-intensive and not conducive to lean and iterative product development.
 In this regard, ideally, you’d want to push the coding back as far as you can until you have a semblance of an idea with product-market fit.
 No-code offers an even more intriguing premise; what if you could theoretically eliminate the coding altogether and continuously employ iterative product development.

 The past month, Uber laid off a couple hundred marketing executives.
 Somehow I stumbled upon an internal spreadsheet these employees were using (it’s now ‘public’ here), and after some digging, I realized the process used by ex-employees to apply for new jobs was painstaking and often unfruitful.
-The current employer response rate hovers around 5-10%, so it becomes hard to win at the statistics game when it takes hours to fill out unique applications and cover letters.
+When you consider that the current employer response rate hovers around 5-10%, it becomes hard to win at the statistics game when it takes hours to fill out unique applications and cover letters.